BlueMorning/supervision_system_for_industrial_printing/README.md

 ## Some examples of features

-### Manage the jobs before production
+### Job management before production

-The jobs to produce can be easily managed through this interface, the team in charge of preparing them can in 1 click change the status of a job to make it available for the production team for instance.
+The jobs awaiting entry to production can be easily managed through this interface.
+For instance, the team in charge of preparing jobs can with a single click change the status of a job to make it available for the production team.

 ![Screenshot](images/online/manage_jobs_to_run.jpg)

-The can rely on very effective functionalities like "duplicate" to avoid filling out similar jobs.
+They can also rely on tools such as "duplicate" to avoid filling out similar jobs manually.
 As a result, even a complicated job can be set in 1 minute.

 ![Screenshot](images/online/job_details.jpg)